GIScience/openrouteservice/docs/api-reference/index.md

 (the port may be different on your local environment).

 :::warning Hint
-The swagger-ui is not available on the production ORS instances hosted by HeiGIT.
+The swagger-ui is not available on the production openrouteservice instances hosted by HeiGIT.
 :::

 ![Swagger-UI](/public/swagger-ui.png "Swagger UI")